Biomedical Engineering Tech (BE)

 Biomedical Applications develops competencies, including maintenance, troubleshooting, and repair, with such basic hospital equipment as transducers, amplifiers, processors, display modules, and respiratory and radiography instruments.

-Prerequisites: EE 132 and Reading Proficiency
+Prerequisites: EE 132 with a minimum grade of "C" and Reading Proficiency